azerothcore/azerothcore-wotlk/pull_request_template.md

 ## SOURCE:
 <!-- If you can, include a source that can strengthen your claim -->
-The changes have been validated through
+The changes have been validated through:
-- [ ] Live research (checked on live servers)
+- [ ] Live research (checked on live servers, e.g Classic WotLK, Retail, etc.)
 - [ ] Sniffs (remember to share them with the open source community!)
 - [ ] Video evidence, knowledge databases or other public sources (e.g forums, Wowhead, etc.)
-- [ ] The changes promoted by this pull request come partially or entirely from another project (cherry-pick). **Cherry-picks must be commited using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**
+- [ ] The changes promoted by this pull request come partially or entirely from another project (cherry-pick). **Cherry-picks must be committed using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**

 ## Tests Performed:
 <!-- Does it build without errors?
 Did you test in-game?
 What did you test?
 On which OS did you test?
 Describe any other tests performed -->